 |No organised group sessions.
 It is a self-paced course.||English||Sign me up|

 - SIL’s Robust Mentoring Initiative (a short e-book that explains what robust mentoring looks like and provides tools for implementation).

 - A very informative series of short videos about mentoring by renowned author and mentor Leighton Ford who during his service as Chair of the Lausanne Movement established an inclusive and fruitful Christian mentoring programme that continues to run successfully: 1) Mentoring and the Aspen Grove (2 mins), 2) What is mentoring?
 (6 mins), 3) Becoming a mentor (9 mins), 4) Mentoring like Jesus (3 mins).

 - C. S. Lewis Institute’s Mentors Training Resources (22 downloadable audio files produced on how to mentor well in the framework of discipleship)

-- DAI’s free, online training course called the Ministry of Mentoring (approximately 5 hours of course content, both avatar and video options available)
+- DAI’s free, online training course called the Ministry of Mentoring (6 hours of course content, both avatar and video options available)